Editor’s note: This is a guest post from Stratton Lawrence.

 Understanding the need for shark conservation can actually begin with catching them (and releasing them safely back into the ocean).
 It’s like the old conservationist mantra that we will only conserve what we love, and we will only love what we understand.
 Understanding sharks begins with up-close interaction.

 In most coastal areas, sharks are a common by-catch for recreational and commercial fishermen targeting different fish species.
 Too many sharks die unnecessarily out of fear, ignorance or lack of knowledge about how to handle them.
 On the other hand, many recreational fishermen get ‘hooked’ on shark fishing because there’s simply nothing else in the ocean that pulls like a 12-foot tiger shark.
 Both groups can benefit from knowing how to keep the safety of sharks in mind as they pursue the hobby and profession they love.

 Catching a shark is definitely an incredible experience; as I discovered in the research for this story, even a four-foot sandbar shark provides plenty of thrills on its way to the boat.
 Once you’ve done it, you may never look at other types of fishing the same way again.
-“What’s the point of settling for a mediocre, small fish?” asks Stan Warren, the founder of Requiem Fishing and the expert consulted for this guide.

 Whether you’re fishing from the beach or a boat, here’s what you need to know to intentionally catch a shark:

 Fishing for sharks actually begins with fishing for whiting, bluefish, or another smaller species of bait fish.

 “Whenever I’m going after big fish, whether it’s sharks or tarpon, I want to know what they’re feeding on,” says Newman Lawrence, an amateur fisherman in Charleston, S.C.
 (He’s also my brother, but he knows what he’s doing, so I like to fish with him.)